ReCogDrive: A Reinforced Cognitive Framework for End-to-End Autonomous Driving: Experiments

-We choose InternVL3-8B~\cite{zhu2025internvl3}, comprising a 300M-parameter InternViT visual encoder~\cite{chen2024internvl} and a 7B-parameter Qwen2.5 Large-Language-Model~\cite{Qwen2.5-VL,yang2024qwen2}, as our base model, as it achieves strong performance across multiple evaluation benchmarks.
-Images are processed through dynamic resolution preprocessing strategy.
-In the first stage, we conduct supervised fine-tuning (SFT) on the \ac{vlms} using the mixed 3.1M high-quality driving dataset for three epochs.
+\paragraph{Implementation Details.} We choose InternVL3~\citep{zhu2025internvl3}, comprising a 300M-parameter InternViT visual encoder~\citep{chen2024internvl} and a Qwen2.5 Large-Language-Model~\citep{Qwen2.5-VL}, as our base model, which demonstrates strong performance on multiple benchmarks.
+Images are processed through a dynamic resolution preprocessing strategy.
+In the first stage, we conduct supervised fine-tuning (SFT) on the VLM using the dataset constructed by our hierarchical data pipeline for three epochs.
 In the second stage, with the VLM parameters frozen, we train the diffusion model via DDPM for 200 epochs.
-In the third stage, we further optimize the diffusion model using reinforcement learning for 10 epochs.
+In the third stage, we further optimize the diffusion model using reinforcement learning for 10 epochs, with one policy update per batch.
 Detailed hyperparameter settings are provided in the supplementary material.